How Rare are Gold and Silver?

 Have you ever wondered why gold, silver and platinum are often referred to as precious metals?
 We know that these metals are used frequently in jewelry and investment-grade bullion, but what makes these metals precious?

 Well, they are precious because they are rare.
 But, how rare is gold and how rare is silver?

 Before precious metals are sold to consumers, they had to be mined from the earth’s crust.
 They cannot be printed at the flick of a switch like currencies.

-The abundance of elements in the earth’s crust is often measured in parts per million (ppm).
+The abundance of elements in the earth's crust is often measured in parts per million (ppm).
+The best-known precious metals such as gold, silver, and platinum are naturally occurring elements in the earth's crust.
 Of the three precious metals (gold, silver and platinum), gold is the rarest (0.004 ppm), followed by platinum (0.005 ppm) and silver (0.075 ppm).

-Here is how they compare on a chart.
+Here is how each precious metal compares on a chart.